inferno-framework/inferno-core/validator/README.md

 This Dockerfile is based on the Dockerfile for org.hl7.fhir.validator-wrapper (see https://github.com/hapifhir/org.hl7.fhir.validator-wrapper/blob/master/Dockerfile ) with the following differences relevant to Inferno:
 1. It fetches the built JAR from GitHub instead of locally, or building from source
-2. It adds MITRE certs, for ease of use by the MITRE development team
-3. It uses an Ubuntu-based base image instead of Alpine to support both AMD64 and ARM architectures
+2. It uses an Ubuntu-based base image instead of Alpine to support both AMD64 and ARM architectures
-4. It defaults the following environment variables:
+3. It defaults the following environment variables:
    - SESSION_CACHE_IMPLEMENTATION=PassiveExpiringSessionCache
    - SESSION_CACHE_DURATION=-1
      - These enable the old session cache implementation, and configure the session cache to never expire sessions.
+   - TERMINOLOGY_CLIENT_USE_CACHE_ID=false
+     - This disable terminology caches on tx.fhir.org because they are not long-running like validator sessions in Inferno and were causing errors
    - VALIDATION_SERVICE_PRESETS_FILE_PATH=ignore-this-do-not-load-presets
      - This disables loading presets at service startup by pointing it to a non-existent file.
 (There is no other explicit value or setting for "do not load presets")